 He begins creation with the mighty wind of the Spirit sweeping over the waters (Gn 1:2).
 If you want new creations, stir into flame the gift of the Spirit in your life (2 Tm 1:6-7).

-The next movement of creation is God's word.
+The next movement of creation is God's Word.
 God spoke and it was made (see Gn 1:3, 6, 9, 14, 20, 24, 28).
 Nothing was created except through God's Word (Jn 1:3).
 "By the word of the Lord the heavens were made" (Ps 33:6).
-If you're not even trying to know God's word through His Church and her Bible, don't expect God to create in your life.
+If you're not even trying to know God's Word through His Church and her Bible, don't be surprised if God isn't creating much in your life.

 The first thing God created was light (Gn 1:3).
 Just as plants need light for the creation of foliage and fruit, so we need God's light for our lives to become beautiful, fruitful gardens.
 Renew your Baptism, in which you first received the light of Christ.
 Then the created and creative light will shine even more brightly.